Video: Sandstorm engulfs Dubai on Friday as rain lashes parts of UAE

 Videos show rainfall in Dubai, Abu Dhabi, and Sharjah and pictures show blowing dust in many areas

+Earlier, @NCMS_media has put several areas under yellow to red alert, warning residents to be vigilant of adverse weather conditions.
+Details: https://t.co/QwGDFAm41y@yousufsaifuddin pic.twitter.com/Ya8Ov4cGoC

+Videos shot by a Khaleej Times journalist shows sand taking over the Mohamed Bin Zayed Road, affecting visibility

-Rainfall ranging from light showers to heavy downpours have been reported all across the UAE.
-Severe sandstorms have been reported as well.
+Rainfall ranging from light showers to heavy downpours have been reported all across the UAE as well.

 The National Centre of Meteorology published videos of the rains happening in parts of Dubai, Sharjah and Abu Dhabi on Friday.